petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-type-api-basics.md

    :lines: 9-19
 ```

-The instance's `OrderType` objects are listed in JSON.
+The instance's `OrderType` objects appear in JSON.

 ### Paginating, Searching, and Sorting Order Types